DesignSuite/software/README.md

 After installing, click "Get Info" on the new apps and unlock in the lower right.

 ### Windows 10
-Copy the [Windows install script](Windows/InstallCreativeApps.ps1) and run in a local terminal.
+Run the [Windows install script](Windows/InstallCreativeApps.ps1) in a local terminal.

 ### Linux - Tested on Ubuntu 18 LTS
-Copy the [Ubuntu install script](Ubuntu/InstallCreativeApps.sh) and run in a local terminal.
+Run the [Ubuntu install script](Ubuntu/InstallCreativeApps.sh) in a local terminal.

 -----
 [Learn More](https://dreamstudio.com/software) about the leading free creative tools for students, educators, business and government.